 From diagnosing to surgical procedures and other treatments, the award-winning and compassionate surgical team at Centers for Neurosurgery, Spine & Orthopedics has years of experience and works with patients to develop comprehensive and customized treatment plans.
 Following a conservative approach, the neurosurgeons, rehabilitation specialists, and pain management and physical medicine physicians administer and coordinate expert care for patients.

-To learn more about treatment at six locations across northern NJ, contact the team today and schedule an appointment.
+To learn more about treatment at multiple locations across northern NJ, contact the team today and schedule an appointment.